The pancreas is a gland organ in the digestive and endocrine systems. It is responsible for two major functions.

-Sometimes the signs may also be accompanied by pancreatitis (inflammation of the pancreas).
+Sometimes a dog with pancreatic cancer may also have pancreatitis (inflammation of the pancreas).

 Diagnosis of Canine Pancreatic Cancer

-If pancreatic cancer is suspected, abdominal X-rays and ultrasound can be used to diagnose the location and size of the pancreatic tumor.
-They can also be used to evaluate whether the cancer has spread to the liver and regional lymph nodes.
+If he suspects pancreatic cancer, he will suggest using abdominal X-rays and ultrasound to diagnose the location and size of the pancreatic tumor.
+He can also use the results to evaluate whether the cancer has spread to the liver and regional lymph nodes.

-If there are signs of bowel obstruction due to the growth of the tumor, palliative gastrointestinal bypasses (allow the passage of food into the intestine) may be performed as a temporary option.
+If the dog shows signs of bowel obstruction due to the growth of the tumor, the vet may perform gastrointestinal bypasses as a temporary option.
+This is not a treatment of the cancer itself.
+It’s just a palliative measure that allows the passage of food into the intestine.

 Due to the location of the tumor, the advanced stage typically seen at diagnosis, and limited treatment options, the prognosis is extremely poor.